Shamdan17/Bricking_Bad/operation-contracts/all-operation-contracts-merged.md

 **Preconditions:** The user is on the login screen

 **Postconditions:**
-* The Board displays the account creation screen
+* The Board displayed the account creation screen

 ---

-# Contract CO8: createAcc
+# Contract CO8: showAccountCreationSuccess

-**Operation:** createNewAcc
+**Operation:** showAccountCreationSuccess

 **Cross references:** Use Cases: Create an Account

-**Preconditions:** The user is on the login screen
+**Preconditions:** The user creates an account

 **Postconditions:**
-* The Board displays the account creation screen
+* The Board displayed account creation was successful

 ---